The procurement process

 Step 5: Advertising

 When the documentation is ready, it is time for advertising in the procurement system.
-This is done by the buyer.
+This is done by the procurer.
 The advertising period depends on the value of the procurement and the procurement procedure and ranges from fifteen to thirty (15-30) calendar days.

 Step 6: Tender opening and evaluation